 Police say that ten victims were taken to the hospital for injuries ranging from moderate to life-threatening.
 They arrested the truck’s driver, Christopher Solis, under suspicion of driving under the influence of drugs.

 At the Compass Law Group, we want to use this story to highlight the dangers pedestrians face daily.
-If you need an Anaheim pedestrian accident attorney, please call us today.
+If you need a pedestrian accident attorney, please call us today.

 Does This Happen Often?